davidrehbinder/learning-kafka/README.md

 ## Todo

 Add more functionality to the Python scripts, like:
-* Only listening to a specific partition.
+* Only listening to a specific partition of a topic.
 * ACLs.
+* A bit more interactivity in `producer.py` (changing topics/partitions on the fly, etc)
 * Probably more?